kunaldhongade/Aptos-Lost-Found-Registry/README.md

 ## Conclusion

-This frontend allows users to seamlessly interact with the **Micro-Insurance System**, providing a decentralized way to manage policies, request claims, and handle payouts.
-With a user-friendly interface and blockchain security, users and policy creators can manage their insurance needs transparently.
+This frontend allows users to easily interact with the **Lost and Found Registry**, providing a decentralized way to manage lost item registration, found item submissions, and reward distribution.
+With a secure and transparent system powered by the Aptos blockchain, users can seamlessly track and resolve lost-and-found claims.